 .css as big

 bloat4.html (View source).

 What this proves is that the difference we saw earlier was almost entirely due to "network I/O luck".
 All pages are gzipped.
 The smallest one is only 0.19Kb and the largest one is 183Kb.
-But there's no noticable difference in the total time it takes to render these two.
-Basically, browser's ability to parse CSS is FAST!
+But there's no noticeable difference in the total time it takes to render these two.
+Basically, the browser's ability to parse CSS is FAST!
 Don't worry so much about the size of the CSS payload itself.
 Go forth and make pretty web pages!